MACKINNON LEADS PROVIDENCE COLLEGE PAST ALABAMA-HUNTSVILLE, 3-1

-Senior forward Kyle MacKinnon scored all three Friar goals
+Senior forward Kyle Mackinnon scores all three goals for Friars

 The winning goal came on a five-minute power play and the Friars capitalized halfway through the man advantage.
 MacKinnon pounced on a loose puck in front and put home his seventh goal of the season as senior Ian O'Connor (Londonderry, N.H.) and freshman Steven Shamanski (Carberry, Manitoba) assisted on the goal.
 It marked Shamanski's first-career point.
 MacKinnon then added an empty-net goal with 45 seconds left to seal the win.

 MacKinnon, who also recorded three goals on February 19, 2010, leads the team with eight goals.
 Classmate Ian O'Connor (Londonderry, N.H.) had a career-high three assists, while Ben Farrer (Calgary, Alberta) totaled a career-best two helpers.

 The Friars took a 1-0 lead at 13:17 of the second period when MacKinnon scored his sixth goal of the season.
 MacKinnon gained control of the puck at the snapped a low wrist shot past C.J.
 Groh.
 O'Connor and Farrer also assisted on the goal.